 - Handful fresh basil leaves torn or sliced into ribbons (you can use a different herb, depending on what’s available to you)

 - In a small bowl, combine the spices (oregano, cumin, coriander, and paprika.)

-- In a large cast iron skillet, heat 2 tbsp extra virgin olive oil over medium heat.
+- In a large cast iron skillet, heat 2 tablespoon extra virgin olive oil over medium heat.
 Add onions and ½ the amount of garlic and cook for 3 to 4 minutes, tossing regularly till fragrant (do not allow the garlic to burn.)